pyQode/pyqode.core/doc/source/advanced.rst

 suggestions provided by a series of providers (this is done by the backend process).

-The only step required to add code completion support for your favorite language is to implement a new CodeCompletionProvider that returns a list of suggestions and set it on :class:`pyqode.core.backend.CodeCompletionWorker`(on the backend side).
+The only step required to add code completion support for your favorite language is to implement a new CodeCompletionProvider that returns a list of suggestions and set it on :class:`pyqode.core.backend.CodeCompletionWorker`.

 Here is the interface you must implement for a new code completion provider::